 - Departmental Crosswalk Alignment

 - Portfolio Assessment

 - Work Experience

 - Industry/Professional Certification

 Navarro College is committed to ensuring our military service members and veterans receive credit for their college-level knowledge gained through their service to our country.
 A student may receive credit for formal military training or coursework sponsored by civilian organizations.
 One (1) to four (4) hours of physical education activity credit may be awarded for basic training in the military depending upon the years of military service completed.
 Navarro College will award credit for associate degree-level work as recommended in the Joint Services Transcript (JST).
 Since the recommendations made in the JST are general in nature, such credit may be counted as electives or to meet general education requirements, but cannot be used in lieu of specific course requirements unless equivalency can be established.
 The College also grants credit for coursework completed through The Defense Activity for Non-Traditional Education Support (DANTES) program.
 The decision regarding equivalency rests with the appropriate Executive Dean.
 Students who are awarded credits on this basis will have the subject area and credit earned recorded on their official transcript after they have completed fifteen (15) semester hours in residence at Navarro with a grade-point-average of 2.0 (“C”) or better.
-No more than twenty-five percent (25%) of the hours required for a degree or certificate may be earned by military experiential learning.
 No credit is awarded for military training in disciplines which are not within the regular curricular offerings of the institution or which are not appropriately related to the student’s current educational goals.

 Credit by Examination